MarkRobitaille/COMP3040A2/README.md

 ### Markdown

-Markdown is a markup language used to format text.
+[Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language used to format text.
 It has become the most popular way to format READMEs and is widely used online.

 ### Jekyll

-Jekyll is a program that creates static webpages from text files formatted in markup languages like Markdown.
+[Jekyll](https://jekyllrb.com/) is a program that creates static webpages from text files formatted in markup languages like Markdown.
 You can customize the output appearance by applying different themes.

 ### GitHub

-GitHub is a website that provides hosting for users' project repositories.
+[GitHub](https://github.com/) is a website that provides hosting for users' project repositories.
 GitHub provides users with the functionality to manage their projects using version control.

 ### GitHub Pages

-GitHub Pages is a feature offered by GitHub.
+[GitHub Pages](https://pages.github.com/) is a feature offered by GitHub.
 It provides users with the ability to freely host static webpages.
 GitHub Pages is fully integrated with Jekyll, meaning that the process of converting a Markdown file to a webpage is simple and straightforward.

 ---
 ## Prerequisites

 Here is what you will need before continuing:
 1. An up-to-date resume.
 2. A text editor of your choice.
-You should preferably use an editor that has Markdown preview functionality.
+My recommendation is to use an editor that has Markdown preview functionality.
-    *  Note:  This README was written on Visual Studio Code with the added extension GFM Preview.
+    *  Note:  This README was written on [Visual Studio Code](https://code.visualstudio.com/) with the extension GFM Preview.
 If you do not want to download any software, there are online Markdown editors like [Markdown Live Preview](https://markdownlivepreview.com/).
 3. An account on GitHub.
 You can sign up for an account [here](www.github.com) if you do not have one.
     * Note: Be sure to select an appropriate username if you are creating an account, as it will be a part of your URL when you host your resume.